Tyrod Taylor: 2011 season

-In his first pre-season start against the Atlanta Falcons, Taylor left with a shoulder injury.
+In his first preseason start against the Atlanta Falcons, Taylor left with a shoulder injury.
 Early tests revealed no separation and his injury was characterized as a contusion.

-Taylor played in his first regular season game on December 4, 2011, in a victory over the Cleveland Browns.
-He rushed for a two-yard gain.
-He appeared on December 18 and threw his first-ever regular season pass, an 18-yard completion to Anquan Boldin for the final play of the game.
-He also lined up as a wide receiver for one play against the Indianapolis Colts.
+Taylor played in his first regular season game on December 4, 2011 in the form of a single play.
+In the second quarter of a victory over the Cleveland Browns, he rushed for a two-yard gain which set up a 6-yard touchdown run by running back Ray Rice.
+In the next game against the Indianapolis Colts, Taylor also lined up as a wide receiver for one play.
+The following week against the San Diego Chargers, he threw his first career regular season pass, an 18-yard completion to wide receiver Anquan Boldin, for the final play of the game.